 What are the prices for your homes?

 Every home has its own unique price based on a number of factors.
-To give you general guidelines, the base prices for our Cavalier or New Horizon series homes start in the $60 per square foot range, while some of our more elite Loft or Chalet models base price starting around $80 per square foot, with all sorts of homes in between.
+To give you general guidelines, the base prices for our Cavalier or New Horizon series homes are in the $70 per square foot range, while some of our more elite Loft or Chalet models base price around $95 per square foot, with all sorts of homes in between.
 If you have a particular model in mind, contact us and we would be happy to give you the specific price.
 Otherwise, if you have a custom plan you’re considering, send it to us and we’d be happy to price it out for you.

 What is all included in the base prices of your homes?

 At Kelly Building Systems, we include many items in our base price that you may not find elsewhere because we want to include all the items that make for a quality home, as well as make the building process simpler for the customer.
 In addition to all the great features mentioned above, our base prices include state code, sales tax, freight, set up, and finish.
 We also include the base plate and installation, a stairway built to the basement, fishwire boxes for phone and tv wiring, and a doorbell.

 Are you able to assist with the whole project?